Skip to main content

 For order books and reconstruction workflows, treat the first snapshot as the baseline and each update as an ordered change.
 Store channel, symbol, timestamp, and message type with local state so a replay or reconnect can show what happened.
 If a gap event appears, mark the local state unsafe until it is rebuilt from a fresh snapshot or replay window.

 Subscription code should include the inverse operation.
-If an example subscribes, it should also show or link to unsubscribe behavior.
-Long-running clients should also track active subscriptions so reconnects do not accidentally duplicate streams.
-Use channel names as configuration, not as unreviewed prompt text.
-Treat subscription state as application state and expose the active channel set in debug output so stream bugs can be inspected without reproducing the whole session.
+If an example subscribes, also show or link to unsubscribe behavior.
+Long-running clients should track active subscriptions so reconnects do not accidentally duplicate streams.
+Treat subscription state as application state.
+Expose the active channel set in debug output so stream bugs can be inspected without reproducing the whole session.